 - It scapegoats immigrants when the stranger often provides the new perspective and disruptive energy necessary for new life.

-- It keeps our focus fixed on an idealized past by “making American great again” rather than amending past wrongs, building on the positive from the past, and embracing new possibilities.
+- It fixes our focus on an idealized past by “making American great again” rather than amending past wrongs, building on the positive from the past, and embracing new possibilities.

 - It is driven by either/or and us/them scarcity-based competition when divine abundance is radically inclusive and creative, finding a way forward in which “everyone ate and was satisfied” (Mk.
 6:42).

-- It places both the problem and solution “out there” which enables us to obfuscate responsibility and dis-empowers the work of renewal based on the principle of “what we need is here” (Wendell Berry).
+- It places both the problem and solution “out there” when renewal requires local responsibility and the possibility principle of “what we need is here” (Wendell Berry).

-Lately, I keep thinking of the gospel parable found in Matthew 12:
+Lately, I’ve been thinking about the gospel parable found in Matthew 12:

 “When an impure spirit comes out of a person, it goes through arid places seeking rest and does not find it.
 Then it says, ‘I will return to the house I left.’
 When it arrives, it finds the house unoccupied, swept clean and put in order.Then it goes and takes with it seven other spirits more wicked than itself, and they go in and live there.
 And the final condition of that person is worse than the first.
 That is how it will be with this wicked generation.”